Maen1/iium/6/nlp4309/presentation.md

 * participant were shown emoji to enter that are not part of evaluation set.
 * reset google keyboard category state.
 * after entering 10 emoji, the paricipant consederd to be sufficiently familiar with the interface.
-* if participant more than 1 minuite to find an emoji the trail will be aborted. long seach time frustrated the participants.
+* if participant took more than 1 minuite to find an emoji the trail will be aborted. long seach time frustrated the participants.

 ### 5.4 Results